espocrm/documentation/user-guide/printing-to-pdf.md

 It's possible to loop through a link collection (since 5.5.0, before 5.7.6 only link-multiple fields were supported).

+The max number of records is 100, can be changed with a config parameter *htmlizerLinkLimit*.

 Example, printing contact names and roles of an opportunity:

 ```